Thinchenkhang Expedition in Sikkim with a side Trek to Goechala Pass

 Permits and Formalities for Thinchenkhang Expedition.

-Mountaineering in Sikkim to some of the virgin Himalayan peaks was opened for mountaineering activities to the outside world only in the year 1990.
-Mt.Thinchenkhang (6010m) graded in the “D”category was one of the peaks declared open for Alpine Expedition and Mountaineering in Sikkim that same year.
-All expeditions in Sikkim has to go through an agency registered and recognized by the Government of India and approved by the Tourism Department, Government of Sikkim.
-Permits for expeditions in Sikkim will be issued for a minimum of two persons after paying the peak fees as prescribed by the Tourism Department with the approval from the Indian Mountaineering Association.
+All expeditions in Sikkim has to go through a Travel / Trekking agency registered and recognized by the Government of India and approved by the Tourism Department, Government of Sikkim.
+Permits for all expedition in Sikkim will be issued for a minimum of two persons after paying the peak fees as prescribed by the Tourism Department with the approval from the Indian Mountaineering Association.

-Permits for all Expeditions in Sikkim has to be applied atleast three months in advance and all relevant fees with regard to climbing peaks in Sikkim has to be paid before applying for the permit.
+Permits for all Expeditions in Sikkim has to be applied three months in advance.
+All relevant fees with regard to Peak Royalty, Kanchenjunga National Park Fees and Fees to Liaison officers has to be paid in advance, before applying for the permit.
+Then only will the permit be entertained and issued.

-The following documents has to be attached with the duly signed forms while applying for the permit for all climbing and expedition in Sikkim Himalayas.
+The following documents has to be attached with the duly signed forms while applying for the permit for all expedition in Sikkim Himalayas.

 - Photocopy of Passport